mpevnev/parsed/README.md

 bits of text will serve as left and right components of a pair.
 Note that it will call both parsers on _every_ character in between left and right, so it's going to be extremely slow for longer strings.

+## upTo

+`auto upTo(B, S = string)(Parser!(B, S) parser, book keepTerminator = false)`.

+Parses text until a given parser matches.
+Fails if there's no match.
+Note that it will call the given parser on _every_ character of the string until a portion of it matches, so it can be very slow for longer strings and more complex parsers.